pseddonxvi/Home-Assistant-Pico-Wake/README.md

 # Home-Assistant-Pico-Wake
-Alternative to Wake on LAN that uses a Pico W acting as an HID to send a keypress through Home Assistant to wake a computer.
+An alternative to Wake on LAN that uses a Pico W emulating a keypress triggered by a command sent through Home Assistant to wake a computer.

 Designed for Circuit Python version 9